ryantd42/NY-Legislative-Git/2023/A2156A-2023/bill.md

- CABINS, CAMP, RESORT, TAVERN,  INN,  BOARDING  OR  LODGING  HOUSE  SHALL DISPOSE  OF  ANY  COPIES OF A GUEST'S IDENTIFICATION DOCUMENT, INCLUDING BUT NOT LIMITED TO A DRIVER'S LICENSE, PASSPORT, OR NON-DRIVER IDENTIFI- CATION CARD, WITHIN TWELVE HOURS OF THE  GUEST  COMPLETING  THEIR  STAY.
- DISPOSAL  OF THE COPIES SHALL INCLUDE DELETION OF ANY DIGITAL COPIES AND THE PHYSICAL DESTRUCTION OF ANY PHYSICAL COPIES SUCH THAT  IT  WOULD  BE INFEASIBLE TO RECREATE THE COPY.
+ CABINS, CAMP, RESORT, TAVERN,  INN,  BOARDING  OR  LODGING  HOUSE  SHALL DISPOSE  OF  ANY  COPIES OF A GUEST'S IDENTIFICATION DOCUMENT, INCLUDING BUT NOT LIMITED TO A DRIVER'S LICENSE, PASSPORT, OR NON-DRIVER IDENTIFI- CATION CARD, WITHIN TWENTY-FOUR HOURS  OF  THE  GUEST  COMPLETING  THEIR STAY.
+DISPOSAL  OF  THE  COPIES SHALL INCLUDE DELETION OF ANY DIGITAL COPIES AND THE PHYSICAL DESTRUCTION OF ANY PHYSICAL COPIES SUCH THAT  IT WOULD BE IMPOSSIBLE TO RECREATE THE COPY.
   §  2.
 This  act shall take effect on the thirtieth day after it shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05744-01-3
+  LBD05744-03-3